Sick of Hearing About AI? Here Are 3 Alternate Courses That Are Blowing Up

 As technology becomes more complex, simplicity becomes valuable.

-Global demand for UX Designers, Product Designers, UX Researchers, Interaction Designers has surged across Big tech, Fintech, Healthtech, Edtech, AI-driven platforms.
+Global demand for UX Designers, Product Designers, UX Researchers, and Interaction Designers has surged across Big tech, Fintech, Healthtech, Edtech, and AI-driven platforms.

 In fact, many AI teams today hire more UX researchers than engineers for user-facing products.